yext/answers-hitchhiker-theme/README.md

   </a>
 </div>

-A [Jambo](https://github.com/yext/jambo) theme for building Answers experiences.
+A [Jambo](https://github.com/yext/jambo) theme for building Answers experiences!

 Additonal resources for integrating Answers can be found at https://hitchhikers.yext.com/.